(Photos from 500 Years of Chicano History in Pictures. Elizabeth Martinez, editor. 1991)

 This case was also dismissed by the courts on technicalities.

 The Black Berets as an organization declined, out of a mix of repression and cooptation.
 Many members continued to be community activists in other organizations up to today.
-The prison conditions highlighted by the Berets became visible in 1980 through the violent Santa Fe prison riots, with 38 killed being the worst in U.S. history so far.
+The prison conditions highlighted by the Berets became visible in 1980 through the violent Santa Fe prison riots.
+The aftermath of the incident was 38 prisoners killed, being the worst in U.S. history so far.
 Police terror continues to effect Chicanos and other oppressed peoples all over this occupied land.

 Administrator.
 “The Black Berets Live On.”
 Frontera NorteSur.
 October 10, 2012. https://fnsnews.nmsu.edu/the-black-berets-live-on/